reavitor/Cesko-Slovensko/README.md

 # Cesko-Slovensko

-1st slide: Political Forces Done
+1st slide: Political Forces: Done
-2nd slide: Affect of Munich Agreement on World War II as a whole 3rd slide: Importance of Munich Agreement
+2nd slide: Affect of Munich Agreement on World War II as a whole 3rd slide: Importance of Munich Agreement: Done
-4th slide: Hitlers involvment and involvment
+4th slide: Hitlers involvment and involvment: Done
-5th slide: Great Leaders of the Revolution
+5th slide: Great Leaders of the Revolution: Done
 6th slide: Battles fought to win or loose this struggle
 7th slide: Historical Context in which events took place
 8th slide: Involments of other countries in munich agreement  Done